eficode/robotframework-oxygen/DEVGUIDE.md

     pass
 ```

 Notice that we return an dictionary object instead of result file in the `run_locust` method.
-This way we can use the `failure_percentage` value if it is defined.
-If it's not defined we will use the value what is defined in `/lib/python3.7/site-packages/oxygen/config.yml`.
-Now we can rewrite the robot tests in `locusthandler/test.robot`, one assigns the value from the parameter and the second test doesn't:
+This way we can use the `failure_percentage` value if it is defined in the test.
+If it's not defined, we will use the value what is defined in `/lib/python3.10/site-packages/oxygen/config.yml`.
+Now we can rewrite the Robot tests in `locusthandler/test.robot`, one assigns the value from the parameter and the second test does not:

 ```RobotFramework
 *** Test Cases ***